mdmtk/docs/edge/source/guide/remotecontrol.md

 ##Overview

 Zebra Remote Control is part of MDM Toolkit to mirror the display of a Zebra Enterprise Android device and control the navigation of the device from a Workstation or desktop.
-The screen capture data from the device and the UI events from the Web App are encrypted using a shared "Customer Generated Encryption Key".
+The screen capture data from the device and the UI events from the Web App are encrypted using a shared "Customer Generated Encryption Key". - **mrckey**

 This document describes how to integrate the Zebra Remote Control with any of the MDM solutions.
 Zebra Remote Control consists of the following components.